signalfx/integrations/signalfx-agent/README.md

 2. Locate and select **SignalFx SmartAgent**.
 3. Click **Setup**, and continue reading the instructions.

-#### Install Signalfx Smart Agent on Linux
+#### Install the Smart Agent on Linux

-This section lists the steps for installing SignalFx Smart Agent on Linux.
-If you want to install it on Windows, proceed to the next section, **Install SignalFx Smart Agent on Windows**.
+This section lists the steps for installing the Smart Agent on Linux.
+If you want to install the Smart Agent on Windows, proceed to the next section, **Install SignalFx Smart Agent on Windows**.

 Copy and paste the following code into your command line or terminal: